-In principle, foreign body detectors (e.g. X-ray or metal detectors) should be used if necessary; the necessity is checked in a Risk assessment.
-Detection limits, functional tests (incl. ejection) and the specified intervals for checking the integrity and functionality of the individual devices are defined in the HACCP concept and are demonstrably complied with.
+When using foreign body detectors (e.g. X-ray or metal detectors), detection limits and functional tests (including ejection) are defined for the individual devices and are demonstrably complied with.
 For products for delivery to the final consumer, a technically possible detection size for metallic foreign bodies of <7 mm should be ensured.
 The devices are serviced annually according to the manufacturer's specifications.
 Plastics that are in direct contact with the pet food should be coloured as far as possible (this excludes e.g. red E2 crate).
 Before starting production, each machine/plant must be checked for damage.
 Measures to be taken in the event of foreign objects being found (incl. metal-detected units) must be defined and reliably rule out any risk to the product.
 Foreign object findings are categorised, the frequency of occurrence, the cause of entry and the measures initiated are evaluated (e.g. complaint evaluation, process checks, error messages).